CP/M-86: History

 Digital Research's CP/M-86 was originally announced to be released in November 1979, but was delayed repeatedly.
 When IBM contacted other companies to obtain components for the IBM PC, the as-yet unreleased CP/M-86 was its first choice for an operating system because CP/M had the most applications at the time.
 Negotiations between Digital Research and IBM quickly deteriorated over IBM's non-disclosure agreement and its insistence on a one-time fee rather than DRI's usual royalty licensing plan.

 After discussions with Microsoft, IBM decided to use 86-DOS (QDOS), a CP/M-like operating system that Microsoft bought from Seattle Computer Products renaming it MS-DOS.
-Microsoft adapted it for PC, and licensed it to IBM.
+Microsoft adapted it for the PC and licensed it to IBM.
 It was sold by IBM under the name of PC DOS.
 After learning about the deal, Digital Research founder Gary Kildall threatened to sue IBM for infringing DRI's intellectual property, and IBM agreed to offer CP/M-86 as an alternative operating system on the PC to settle the claim.
 Most of the BIOS drivers for CP/M-86 for the IBM PC were written by Andy Johnson-Laird.

 The IBM PC was announced on 12 August 1981, and the first machines began shipping in October the same year, ahead of schedule.
 CP/M-86 was one of three operating systems available from IBM, with PC DOS and UCSD p-System.
 Digital Research's adaptation of CP/M-86 for the IBM PC was released six months after PC DOS in spring 1982, and porting applications from CP/M-80 to either operating system was about equally difficult.
 In November 1981, Digital Research also released a version for the proprietary IBM Displaywriter.

-On some dual-processor 8-bit/16-bit computers special versions of CP/M-86 could natively run CP/M-86 and CP/M-80 applications.
+On some dual-processor 8-bit/16-bit computers, special versions of CP/M-86 could natively run CP/M-86 and CP/M-80 applications.
 A version for the DEC Rainbow was named CP/M-86/80, whereas the version for the CompuPro System 816 was named CP/M 8-16 (see also: MP/M 8-16).
 The version of CP/M-86 for the 8085/8088-based Zenith Z-100 supported running programs for both processors as well.

 When PC clones came about, Microsoft licensed MS-DOS to other companies as well.
 Experts found that the two operating systems were technically comparable, with CP/M-86 having better memory management but DOS being faster.
 BYTE speculated that Microsoft reserving multitasking for Xenix "appears to leave a big opening" for Concurrent CP/M-86.